Machine Learning Server in the Cloud

 Azure virtual machines with Machine Learning Server

-The easiest way to provision the VM is one-click install using an ARM template.
-If you have an Azure subscription, you can use an ARM template that performs the following tasks: provisions a virtual machine, installs Machine Learning Server, opens port 12800, and configures the server for operationalization.
+Perhaps the easiest way to provision the VM is one-click install using an Resource Manager template.
+If you have an Azure subscription, you can use an Resource Manager template that performs the following tasks: provisions a virtual machine, installs Machine Learning Server, opens port 12800, and configures the server for operationalization.

 Follow these links to get started: